papyros/qml-extras/README.md

 ### Licensing ###

-QML Extras is free software; you can redistribute it and/or modify it under the terms of the GNU Library Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+QML Extras is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.